 Four insurance use cases

 Segment A/E monitoring.
 Replace “investigate if A/E > 1.15” with a calibrated threshold derived from historical A/E variability in that segment.
-A segment with high inherent volatility will have a wider threshold; a stable segment will have a tighter one.
+A segment with high inherent volatility — commercial property, agricultural — will have a wider threshold; a large, stable motor book will have a tighter one.
 The threshold adapts to the data rather than imposing a universal number.
+A segment where A/E historically swings between 0.85 and 1.18 within in-control conditions needs a different alarm threshold from one where it sits between 0.97 and 1.04.

 PSI alternative.
-PSI can be reframed as a two-sample NCS: compute the PSI on your calibration window, then use conformal p-values to flag when current-period PSI is unusual relative to that reference.
+PSI can be reframed as an NCS directly: compute the PSI for each monitoring period using your calibration window as the reference distribution.
+Apply the conformal threshold to the time series of PSI values.
 You keep the intuition of PSI as a covariate shift detector but replace the 0.1/0.2 breakpoints with a threshold calibrated to your target false alarm rate.
+The result is a PSI alarm that actually has a known false alarm probability.

 Code